Our Anesthesiology Residency Training Program begins in PGY2, following a Clinical Base Year (PGY1).

 Our Didactic Lecture Series is based on the Current Content Outline of the In-Training Council of the American Board of Anesthesiology (ABA) and the American Society of Anesthesiologists (ASA).
 It is structured to provide a systematic approach to the basic sciences and clinical anesthetic management, so that all aspects of the ABA written exam are covered over a 3-year period.
 The lecture series runs in parallel at West Penn Hospital and Allegheny General Hospital.

 Anesthesiology Grand Rounds is a weekly conference provided by distinguished visiting professors from other anesthesiology departments, as well as by residents and attending faculty members on an assigned basis.

 Problem-Based Learning Discussions are patterned after the successful format from recent meetings of the American Society of Anesthesiologists, emphasizing participation of the entire group.
 The sessions provide in-depth reviews of factors surrounding common and uncommon clinical problems; the format reinforces communication skills vital to a consultant in anesthesiology.

-An important feature of this program is the inclusion of Associate Examiners for the American Board of Anesthesiology on the faculty, who in addition to being current oral board examiners participate in the preparation of the two major certification exams.
-Christopher Troianos, MD, is on the ABA’s Oral Exam Writing Committee and Richard Stypula, MD, is an editor for the ABA’s written exam.
-These faculty members and others conduct practice oral examinations in group and individual settings throughout the continuum of training.
+An important feature of this program is the inclusion of an Associate Examiner for the American Board of Anesthesiology on the faculty, who in addition to being a current oral board examiners participate in the preparation of a major certification exam.
+Richard Stypula, MD, is an editor for the ABA’s written exam and an editor for the MOCA Minute.
+This faculty member and others conduct practice oral examinations in group and individual settings throughout the continuum of training.